Jimenamatzui98/Portfolio/README.md

-# Portfolio
+# Data science project

-### Hello!
+#### Hello!
 My name is Jimena Gómez Matzui!
 I have a BSc. in Chemistry and Nanotechnology Engineering
-##             I am on a journey of learning Data Science by myself
+####               I am on a journey of learning Data Science👩🏽‍💻
-## Also, I am passionate about sustainability and environmental science! so my projects are focused on those topics!
+####  This is my final project for the Data Science Diploma.
+It is an analysis of the Air Quality
-### Feel free to contact me if you have any questions! jimena.matzui@gmail.com
+####  of Monterrey (Mexico) using Python and libraries as: Pandas, Numpy, Matplotlib, Scikit-learn